GhadirCliqz/Adblocking/Readme.md

 ### Deploy for the very first time ###

-Deployment involves creating an autoscaling group and the instance.
+Deployment involves creating an autoscaling group and the instance based on Cliqz deployment.
 This section is for creating all of these for the first time.

+The default deployment is a single ec2 instance running luigi, with tasks triggered by cron.

 1. `fab launch_cluster` instances get launched
 1. `fab update` creates AMI out of each created instance, and creates one autoscaling group (and launch config) for each instance.